Get Your Family Dispute Case Packet — Private, Fast, Affordable

 Jorge passed away in November 2022, leaving behind a modest estate valued at approximately $1.2 million, including the family restaurant, a beachfront property on Mission Bay, and various liquid assets.
 The core of the dispute centered around the division of these assets among Jorge’s three children: Maria, Carlos, and Elena Garcia.

 Maria, the eldest daughter and the restaurant’s current manager, claimed that she should receive a larger share of the estate — specifically, $700,000 — citing her years of dedication and investment in sustaining the family business.
-Carlos, the middle child and a software engineer based in Silicon Valley, argued for an equal split, insisting that all siblings deserved around $400,000 each, regardless of their involvement.
+Carlos, the middle child and a software engineer based in the claimant, argued for an equal split, insisting that all siblings deserved around $400,000 each, regardless of their involvement.
 Elena, the youngest, contested both positions, demanding a lump sum of $600,000 plus sole ownership of the Mission Bay property, which Jorge had verbally promised to her before his death.

 The Garcia siblings opted for arbitration after months of failing to reach consensus, hoping to avoid costly court battles and public drama.
 In February 2023, they appointed retired judge Evelyn Martinez from San Diego as their arbitrator.
 Over the next four months, Martinez conducted hearings where emotional testimonies were given, evidence of Jorge’s handwritten notes was submitted, and expert valuations of the restaurant and property were analyzed.